Tucson Urban League services and assistance programs.

-Working to address housing issues and coordinate self-sufficiency, the Urban League of Tucson offers several assistance programs.
+Working to address housing issues and coordinate self-sufficiency, the Urban League of Tucson offers several assistance programs for Pima County families as well as individuals.
 While a focus is on homeless prevention and employment, the non-profit does offer other services, such as weatherization, referrals, and support for the youth in the county.

 The Case Management Emergency Assistance Services Program is the main resource for distributing financial assistance.
 Aid in the form of low interest loans or government grants is offered to low-income Pima County individuals and families experiencing crisis situations.

 The overriding goal of the program is to prevent homelessness.
 It works by offering assistance with paying rent, mortgages, and utilities (water, electric, gas, or phone bills).
 To make an appointment to discuss these services or eligibility, TUL of Tucson can be reached at 520-791-9522.
 Or find other suggestions on how to get free loans.

 The Urban League is dedicated to promoting independence and self-sufficiency.
 This will address the right of all individuals to be active participants in the management and planning of their own lives.
 To that end, the non-profit offer the Seniors' Breakfast and Lunch Program and other aid.